pez57/portfolio-1-rewinder/README.md

 ## Deployment

-The website was deployed to github pages usisng the following steps:
+The website was deployed to github pages using the following steps:
 - Clicked on my repository for portfolio-1-rewinder.
-- Clicked setting tab and navigated down to "Pages"
+- Clicked settings tab and navigated down to "Pages"
 - Selected "Main" in branch drop down box
 - Clicked "save" which produced the live link which can be viewed here https://pez57.github.io/portfolio-1-rewinder/